 - Physical Activity (e.g. Athletics, Dance, Gymnastics, not limited to Physical Education)

-- International Languages with Integrated Resource Packages (IRP’s) or External Assessments, including AP and IB courses
+- International Languages from the International Languages curriculum or External Assessments, including AP and IB courses

 - Community Service (Voluntary Activity), which includes demonstration of local and global issues and cultural awareness